ipradeepprakash/_SQLServer/Courses/Course - Vamsy/1. Video - Interview/8 Interview session 8 - Azure SQL-Azure MI-Logins.md

 - Basically 3 categories
   - Iaas (Azure VM)
   - Pa  s (Azure MI & Azure SQL)
-  -   aas (No service here as of now for DBA)
+  -   Iaas (No service here as of now for DBA)
 -   aas: (Azure VM) Instance as a service
 - Pass: (Azure MI & Azure SQL)Database as service.